Dzenly/tia/readme.md

 #### suite-config.js

-If the root tests dir contains this file it will override parameters from `config/default-suite-config.js` (see this file for parameter details).
+If the root tests dir contains `suite-config.js` file, it will override parameters from `config/default-suite-config.js` (see this file for parameter details).

 An example: